Former Scottish leader Salmond resigns from SNP amid misconduct claims

 Salmond’s relationship with his own party has been more testy since he lost his seat in the Westminster parliament last year.

+“I am conscious that if the party felt forced into suspending me it would cause substantial internal division,” Salmond said.
+He intended to reapply for party membership “just as soon as I have had the opportunity to clear my name”, which he hoped would be by the end of the year.

+“For my part I have always thought it a very poor idea to suspend any party member on the basis of complaints and allegations,” Salmond said.
+“Innocent until proven guilty is central to our concept of justice.”

-Reporting by Andrew MacAskill and Subrat Patnaik; editing by David Stamp
+Reporting by Andrew MacAskill.
+Additional reporting by Subrat Patnaik; editing by David Stamp